-Computer Science at Royal Holloway carries out outstanding work in algorithms and complexity, bioinformatics, distributed and global computing, machine learning, software language engineering and type theory.
-See below for current research taking place in the Department.
+Computer Science at Royal Holloway carries out outstanding work in the following research areas: Algorithms & Complexity, Bioinformatics & Medical Applications, Distributed & Global Computing, Machine Learning, Software Language Engineering and Type Theory & Applications.
+Before applying see below for current research taking place in the Department.
 Please note that many of the academics have wide-ranging research interests, and that a more accurate view of each person's research can be found by looking at each academic's profile or web page, or the web pages of their research groups or labs.
-We also encourage you to discuss topics with potential supervisors before applying.

 Algorithms & Complexity